-A nail polish seller aboard a CST-Belapur train picked up an abandoned bag in the ladies' coach and got down at Kurla; when he saw this 15-day-old boy inside, he tried to dump the bag and flee, but a ticket checker caught him
+A nail polish seller aboard a CST-Belapur train picked up an abandoned bag in the ladies' coach and got down at Kurla; when he saw a boy inside, he tried to dump the bag and flee, but a ticket checker caught him

 A hawker on a Harbour line train got the shock of his life when a bag he hoped might contain valuables turned out to have a baby inside.
 The incident occurred with Kishor Kale (20), a nail polish seller who used to stay at Shahu Nagar, Kurla.
 Late in the afternoon yesterday, Kale caught a train to Belapur from Chhatrapati Shivaji Terminus (CST) and was selling his in the ladies’ compartment.

 He noticed an abandoned bag near the footboard of the coach.
 When nobody came forward to claim it after several stations went past, Kale picked it up and got off at Kurla around 3.45 pm, hoping the bag would contain some valuables.
 When he was climbing the foot over bridge from platform number 7, curiosity got the better of him.
 He decided to open the bag; when he unzipped it, a baby’s hand reached out to him.

 Wadala GRP officials at Kurla.
 A woman constable (in green) holds the bag in which the baby was found

 Shocked and completely taken by surprise, Kale tried to abandon the baby and run from the spot.
 But, an alert ticket collector spotted a panicking Kale and caught hold of him.
 On opening the bag completely, everyone on was shocked to see a 15-day-old infant inside.